MilkJug1/ObsidianNotes/Essay Notes/Comparison and Contrast Planning MD.md

 > Ralph too was fighting to get near, to get a handful of that brown, vulnerable flesh.
 The desire to squeeze and hurt was over-mastering.
 Jack’s arm came down; the heaving circle cheered and made pig-dying noises.
 Then they lay quiet, panting, listening to Robert’s frightened snivels.
 He wiped his face with a dirty arm, and made an effort to retrieve his status.

 > [!INFO]
+> Pay attention to how the group is attacking Robert, as if he was a pig.
+Look at how even if they were playing, they were still inflicting pain onto Robert for fun.